tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 # Loops are tricky

 One thing we haven't discussed yet are loops.
-In Kage, loops can be used... but only within ranges determined by constants:
+In general, shaders do support loops, but in limited ways.
+In the case of Kage, we can only loop within ranges determined by constants:
 ```Golang
 for i := -2; i < 2; i++ {
 	// (do something)
 }
 ```

-This is a very harsh limitation.
-For example, it means that we can't use a uniform to dynamically determine the size of the area we want to iterate over.
+This is a very harsh limitation: if the bounds must be given by constants, we can't use uniforms to dynamically control the size of the area we want to iterate over.

-In this chapter we will tackle some practical problems and discuss how to relax or bypass some of these limitations.
+In this chapter we will be tackling some practical problems that involve loops and discuss how to relax or bypass some of these limitations.

-The first example of a shader that can be done using a loop will be a *pixelator effect*.
+The first challenge involving a loop will be a *pixelator effect* shader.
 Your first exercise will be to create something like this:

 ![](https://github.com/tinne26/kage-desk/blob/main/img/pixelated_creature.png?raw=true)

-The idea for this shader is not too complex: set a pixelation cell size (e.g. 8x8 pixels), find the cell corresponding to the current position, average the colors of all pixels in that cell and return that value.
+The idea for this shader is not too complex:
+1. Set a pixelation cell size (e.g. 8x8 pixels).
+2. Find the cell corresponding to the current position.
+3. Average the colors of all pixels in that cell and return that value.

 This last step is the part where you will use a for loop.

-Make a shader that uses this loop as a reference:
+For example, you can use this as a reference:
 ```Golang
 for y := 0.0; y < CellHeight; y += 1.0 {
 	for x := 0.0; x < CellWidth; x += 1.0 {